“Today was awesome … Thank you for opening my eyes and sharing your beautiful stories.”

 Email caroline [at] awishcomeclear [dot] com to request a keynote, breakout session, interview, or presentation.

 Speaking at TEDxBirmingham’s 2016 All Star Salon; photo credit Kate Rexrode Smith Photography

-Caroline Garnet McGraw is an author, speaker, and coach who helps women who are really good at doing what they’re “supposed to” do, to start doing what they’re MEANT to do.
-She’s the author of You Don’t Owe Anyone: Free Yourself from the Weight of Expectations (Broadleaf Books, April 20, 2021), inspired by her viral essay on The Huffington Post.
+Caroline Garnet McGraw is an author, speaker, and coach who helps people who are really good at doing what they’re “supposed to” do, to start doing what they’re MEANT to do.
+She’s the author of You Don’t Owe Anyone: Free Yourself from the Weight of Expectations, inspired by her viral essay on The Huffington Post.
 You Don’t Owe Anyone has sold over 5000 copies and has been translated into three languages.
 Caroline is also the creator of A Wish Come Clear, an online community of thousands trading perfectionism for possibility.